 Degree-seeking international students will also participate in SOAR (Student Orientation Advising and Registration), an exciting program that introduces all new students to Albion College.The Office of the Registrar will prepare a preliminary class schedule for you once you complete the online academic forms in your Briton Bound account.
 At SOAR you can meet with academic staff to discuss changes.

 Every Albion student has at least four advisors: student and faculty first-year mentors, an academic advisor, and a residence hall assistant.
 Further, our Counseling Services office provides all students with confidential mental health counseling andreferrals to community mental health agencies.

 The Center for International Education provides support for immigration questions, your adjustment to the US, and anything else you want to ask about.

 Health insurance enrollment is required for international students.
 Albion College's Student Health Services clinic provides every Albion student complete outpatient health care with referrals to specialists as needed.
 Emergency services and full laboratory testing and X-rays are available in cooperation with Oaklawn Hospital.

 Campus employment is available to help you meet expenses.
-The Career and Internship Center has a listing of on-campus jobs available to all students as well as internship and career opportunities.
-If you are on an F-1 student visa, you must coordinate any internships and off-campus employment with the director of the director of the Center for International Education and other Albion staff and faculty.
+The Career and Internship Center lists on-campus jobs available to all students as well as internship and career opportunities.
+If you are on an F-1 student visa, you must coordinate any internships and off-campus employment with the director of the Center for International Education and other Albion staff and faculty.
 Off-campus employment is restricted for students in F-1 status.